DOGE28/Zerto-Upgrade-Tutorial/README.md

 There is a chance that when setting the host name using the appliance-manager, it doesn't get set properly.
 This will lead to HTTP 5XX errors supplied by Nginx.
 This typically means that the `hosts` file is not configured properly.

+The `host_name` should be the same as the DNS record you intend to use.
+If you don't have a DNS record, or you aren't sure what to set it as, just copy the VM name within the hypervisor.

 Running the below command will edit the `hosts` file, and change the host name (adjust for the host name you want to use).
 Your host name will not include a domain, Ex. `host_name` is correct, `host_name.example.com` is wrong and will cause additional issues.

 ```